 Because fishery enhancement requires restored natural production at the river scale, and because rigorous evaluation of restoration options may be best achieved through controlled, replicated experimentation at a small scale, this program includes research, monitoring, and evaluation of applied restoration treatments at both the small stream and river scales.
+This Program is also unique in that it sequentially quantifies the individual and combined effects of physical habitat restoration, nutrient addition, and the removal of non-native brook trout on natural production.

 This Program has two projects, the Hancock Springs and Twisp River projects.
-The Hancock Springs Project occurs in a small spring creek that facilitates research, monitoring, and evaluation at a fine scale, with the goal of detecting nutrient routing pathways.
+The Hancock Springs Project occurs in a small spring creek that facilitates research, monitoring, and evaluation of efforts to restore natural production.
 The Twisp River Project evaluates river fertilization at the larger river scale.